For daily wit & wisdom, sign up for the Almanac newsletter.

-Monarch butterfly populations have declined by a shocking 90% over the past 20 years!
+Monarch butterflies are officially endangered, which means that they’re at a real risk of extinction if we don’t take action.
 One thing we can do is to plant native milkweed.
-It not only provides nectar for the adult butterflies, but also it is the only plant they will lay their eggs on.
+Not only does it provide nectar for the adult butterflies, but also it is the only plant on which they will lay their eggs.
 Learn more about which milkweed varieties are best for Monarchs!

 The Missing Monarchs

 What has happened to our Monarch butterflies?
+Their populations have declined by almost 90% over the past 20 years.
 Many factors have contributed to this horrific loss, including climate change, weather extremes, loss of winter habitat in Mexico, and widespread use of pesticides.
 While these are problems that will take years to change, one thing we can do in our own yards today is use less or no chemicals.
 A very easy thing we can do is to plant milkweed!

 Not only will you help these valuable pollinators, but you’ll treasure the presence of fluttering friends in the garden!